IPL-UV/IPL-UV.github.io/content/people/alumni/borja_galan.md

   img: borja.webp
 ---

-I research interpretable and causal feature representations, working on causal inference in human-biosphere systems.
-Developing modules for interpretability and explainability in machine learning models for enhanced understanding.
+when I was at ISP, I researched interpretable and causal feature representations, focusing on causal inference in human-biosphere systems and developing modules for interpretability and explainability in machine learning models for enhanced understanding.